sh3raf/odan-urr/app/scss/docs/odan-urr.md

 - `aq-card__title`
 - `aq-card__text`

-tha you can use to style internal element of a card.
+that you can use to style internal element of a card.

 #### Accordions